 Yes, we will have a festival this Oct 28 featuring two artists from S.M.
-Entertainment: One girl group and maybe a boy band, plus guests.
+Entertainment: Maybe one girl group and a boy band, plus guests.
 We also have the biggest Kpop event in PH history happening on January 2018.

 11) What would you like to say to all the K-pop fans in your country?

 Get ready as one of the biggest K-pop festival comes your way!
 October 28 is going to be a memorable event filled with…

 Thank you so much Mr. Alfredo “Doc” Delos Santos for answering our questions!
 We would also like the fans to send their own questions which we may include for our next interviewee.
 Chat with us or send an email to [email protected]

 Stay tuned here at K-pop Insider for more exclusive info and updates within the industry.
 Thanks for reading and don’t forget to share! ? ? ☺